fabioharams/azsecurityworkshop/README.md

 To test this scenario a virtual machine running UBUNTU with DVWA (Damn Vulnerable Web Application) will be used to detect vulnerabilities.

-## WARNING: The purpose of this lab is just to test detection and prevention on Application Gateway with WAF.
-Don't do this on any other resource instead of this lab ##
+## WARNING: The purpose of this lab is just to test detection and prevention on Application Gateway with WAF ##

 ## Overview of the environment ##